Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -ScriptActions
 Specifies the script actions to run on the cluster at the end of cluster creation.
-You can alternatively use Add-AzureRmHDInsightScriptAction.
+You can alternatively use Add-AzHDInsightScriptAction.

 ```yaml
 Type: System.Collections.Generic.Dictionary`2[Microsoft.Azure.Management.HDInsight.Models.ClusterNodeType,System.Collections.Generic.List`1[Microsoft.Azure.Commands.HDInsight.Models.Management.AzureHDInsightScriptAction]]